Annotated Picture Book list

 |

-The committee will be meeting mid-May to select the nominees for the 2023 Awards.
+The committee will be meeting mid-May to select the nominees for the 2025 Awards.
 Check back in again soon!

 It's time for kids to vote for their favorite books!

-Kids may vote online, through their school librarians, or at their
+Kids may vote online, through their school librarians, or at their public library.

-public library.
 The deadline for

-voting is April 22.
+voting is April 12, 2024.

-Kids read or listen to at least 5 of the Picture Book Nominees, then vote - HERE.
+Kids read or listen to at least 5 of the Picture Book Nominees, then VOTE - HERE.

-Kids read or listen to at least 3 of the Junior Book Nominees, then vote - HERE.
+Kids read or listen to at least 3 of the Junior Book Nominees, then VOTE - HERE.

-NEXT YEAR'S AWARDS:
+NEXT YEAR'S AWARDS: Submit your favorites for 2025

 Nominations are submitted by the children of North Carolina in grades K-6th.
 Teachers

 and librarians may help children enter their nominations, but no teacher or librarian should enter their own favorites.
+(Titles with publication dates of 2021, 2022, 2023 and 2024)

 Kids may nominate more than one favorite.